EagleVee/letquiz/README.md

 # letquiz

-A project created for UET's Mobile Application Development course (INT3122_20).
+A project created for UET Mobile Cloud Computing course (INT3122_20).

 This project is a clone of [Quizlet](https://play.google.com/store/apps/details?id=com.quizlet.quizletandroid)